Cash Rewards Credit Cards: An Overview

 Don’t forget the sign-up bonus – A card with a healthy sign-up bonus can help you earn a higher percentage of rewards over the course of a year – even when compared to a card that offers a higher percentage of cash back, but no bonus.
 Always do the math and make sure the sign-up bonus is a perk, not a hindrance.

 Explore the rewards program – While some cash rewards cards offer several ways to redeem your points, others only allow you to redeem them for a statement credit.
-If you want a rewards card that lets you redeem your points for gift cards, travel, or merchandise, make sure you know that ahead of time.
+If you want a rewards card that lets you redeem your points for gift cards, travel rewards, merchandise, or airline miles make sure you know that ahead of time.

 Know your limits – In addition to knowing the limit you can spend on your card, you also need to be aware of any limits on cash-back offers as well.
 These limits on “bonus category” earning can seriously diminish the rate of rewards you earn with your card.
 With most rotating rewards cards, for example, you only earn 5% cash-back on the first $1,500 you spend in the bonus category each quarter.
 That’s only $75.